Dry Hands: Tips and Remedies for Dry Hands

 The primary cause of dry hands is lack of moisture, so proper hydration and moisture retention are key to restoring your skin’s tone and texture.
 Here are our top tips for caring for your hands and restoring moisture to dry hands:

-• For extremely dry hands, switch to a moisturizing hand wash designed to relieve dryness with a pH-balanced formula and soothing moisturizers.
+- For extremely dry hands, switch to a moisturizing hand wash: These are designed to relieve dryness with a pH-balanced formula and soothing moisturizers.
 This kind of product combines the cleansing properties of soap with the hydrating effects of a moisturizer.

-• If your hands are dry and itchy, try an ultra healing body balm or hand cream for extra dry skin.
-These formulas are designed to repair and rescue extremely dry skin.
+- Try an ultra healing body balm or hand cream: If your hands are extra dry and itchy, these products are formulated are designed to repair and rescue extremely dry skin.

-• Use a wet skin moisturizer to moisturize your hands while they’re still wet.
-This type of product helps lock in moisture and absorbs quickly so it’s perfect to apply after washing your hands.
+- Use a wet skin moisturizer: This type of product helps lock in moisture and absorbs quickly so it’s perfect to apply after washing your hands.

-• Deep condition your hands at night using a nourishing body butter.
+- Deep condition your hands at night: Use a nourishing body butter.
 For a DIY mask for your hands, cover your hands with a generous amount of body butter and carefully cover your hands with socks.
 Covering your hands with socks helps prevent the lotion from rubbing off overnight to hydrate your hands while you catch your beauty sleep.

 How to Care for Your Hands